Warxim/deluder/README.md

 - `module.config` - module config provided in Deluder config file

 ## Deluder vs EchoMirage
-Deluder uses similar approach known from EchoMirage to intercept the traffic of applications.
+Deluder uses similar approach known from EchoMirage to intercept the traffic of applications, but thanks to Frida library, it also supports other platforms than Windows.
-Currently Deluder supports approximatelly the same libraries as EchoMirage, but it is possible to extend Deluder with more protocols and support for other platforms (Linux, Mac).
+Currently Deluder supports a few extra libraries in comparison to EchoMirage and it is possible to extend Deluder with more protocols for multiple platforms (like Windows, Linux, Mac).

 ## License
 Deluder is licensed under GNU GPL 3.0.